jmonlong/manu-vggafannot/manuscript.md

 In summary, while some visualization tools exist, there is no consensus on the best way to provide additional annotation layers to their graph representations.

-A couple of other options exist to display static representations of a pangenome graph (or subgraph).
+Several other options exist to display static representations of a pangenome graph (or subgraph).
 The `vg` toolkit can output a pangenome and alignments in the DOT format.
 Paths can be displayed too, but the image can become hard to read when many paths are included or in large graphs.
 The `odgi` toolkit offers visualizations that scale better to larger graphs and more annotations[@odgi].
 The pangenome is linearized using a 1D layout[@layout], and annotations are displayed on top of the graph as an array/heatmap.
-Notably, `odgi` implements two options to add annotations from external BED files: one to convert annotations to a CSV file to help color nodes in Bandage, and another that injects BED records into the graph as new embedded paths that can appear in `odgi`'s own visualizations.
+Notably, `odgi` implements two options to add annotations from external BED files: one to convert annotations to a CSV file to help color nodes in Bandage, and another that injects BED records into the graph as new embedded paths that can appear in `odgi`'s visualizations.
-One limitation to this approach is that, in the pangenome data model used by `odgi`, `vg`, and the GFA format, embedded paths are forced to cover entire nodes.
+One limitation to this approach is that embedded paths are forced to cover entire nodes in the pangenome data model used by `odgi`, `vg`, and the GFA format.
 There is no way to provide an *offset* or *length* value to specify the base at which a path must start or end.

 There is a dire need for a format supporting annotations in the pangenome that is easy to create, index, and query.
 Noting the success of the BED, GFF, or VCF formats, we see a critical need to exchange (pan)genomic information and allow tools to access additional information in the pangenomic space.
-The Graph Alignment Format (GAF) text format, which was proposed to represent alignments[@minigraph], could also be used to describe annotations in a pangenome graph.
+The Graph Alignment Format (GAF) text format, proposed to represent alignments[@minigraph], could also describe annotations in a pangenome graph.
 However, the lack of techniques to compress, index, and query it limits its adoption for larger-scale annotation sets.
 Here, we present new features of the `vg` and HTSlib ecosystem that provide efficient indexing and querying for pangenomic annotations represented as paths in the GAF format.
 We illustrate its values in several applications: projecting gene and repeat annotations into the pangenome and visualizing them, summarizing open chromatin from epigenomic sequencing datasets, and positioning known variants in the pangenome.